pogasanov/clsite/README.md

 ### Faker

-`faker.py` is a module to generate model instances with random data.
+`faker.py` is a module to generate model instances with random deterministic data.
 We are using it to populate database with data and use it to test our website.